firmata/arduino/readme.md

 *Update the path and arduino version as necessary*

-###Using the Source code rather than release archive
+###Using the ConfigurableFirmata Source code rather than release archive

 Clone this repo directly into the core Arduino libraries directory.
 If you are using Arduino 1.5.x, the repo directory structure will not match the Arduino